turingschool/backend-curriculum-site/module1/lessons/test_driven_development.md

 ## Warm Up

 With your partner, look over the test file you have printed out, and answer the following questions:
+- For each test (between `def` and `end`), what is the name of the test?
-- For each test (between `def` and `end`), what piece of functionality foes that tell you this class has?
+- For each test (between `def` and `end`), what piece of functionality does that tell you this class has?
 The first two are answered/annotated for you, it's your job to jot down notes for the remaining tests.
+- Now, look back at your notes and the name of each test.
+Does the naming appropriately explain what the test tests?
 - How would you explain, in 1-2 sentences, what the House class does?
 - Why do you think you were you able to say so much about this House class without even looking at the actual code?